sebasmonia/nordvpn-client/README.md

 the "Recommended server" section has what the API returned as lowest load for that city.
 The "CONNECT" (3) button is grayed out until there's a server recommendation.
 Then it is enabled and when clicking it:
 1. The ovpn config file for the server is downloaded from Nord
-2. The connection is imported into Network Manager (using `--temporary`) and the credentials are set using the information in the keyring
+2. The connection is imported into Network Manager and the credentials are set using the information in the keyring
-3. Finally, the newly created VPN is opened
+3. Finally, we connect to the the newly created VPN

 The last two steps are done using `nmcli`.
+The connection is imported using `--temporary` so that it is discarded after each restart, although in my experience they do linger between reboots.
 Since almost every action in the UI is blocking, there's a Status at the bottom (4) that displays information on what's happening (getting data from the API, downloading the ovpn file, etc.)

 ## Possible improvements